-Inventory: species composition and distribution

-A summary of the species detected can be generated at the end of each field season using a variety of tables and graphs.
-Suggestions include:
+Inventory: Species Composition and Distribution - A summary of the species detected can be generated at the end of each field season using the following tables and graphs.

-• A summary of the number of points surveyed and the suite of species detected at each land unit of interest.
+- A summary of the number of points surveyed and the suite of species detected at each land unit. - A table with the total number of detections per survey point per visit for each species at each land unit. - Graphs with the raw numbers of individuals detected per survey point and the proportion of sites where each species was detected for each year and each land unit.

-- A table with the total number of detections per survey point per visit for each species at each land unit of interest. - Graphs with relative abundance (numbers of individuals per survey point) and frequency (proportion of sites where each species was detected) for each year and each land unit. - Descriptive statistics summarizing the number of individuals detected in different time periods, distance intervals, habitat types, or management units. - Map of spatial distribution of species detected.
+- Descriptive statistics summarizing the number of individuals detected in different time periods, distance intervals, habitat types, or management units. - A map of spatial distribution of species detected.

-The AKN database has a variety of analysis tools that provide simple tables and graphs of survey data.
-In the Analyst application, you can select locations (e.g., land units, transects, or points), species or species guilds, date ranges, and habitat types.
+The AKN database has a variety of analytical tools that provide simple tables and graphs of survey data.
+In the Analyst application, you can select locations, species or species guilds, date ranges, and habitat types.
 The output includes a table with a summary of point level estimates of relative abundance, as well as a graph showing simple linear trends in relative abundance over time for each survey route.
 These graphs can be saved for use in annual reports.
-The basic tables created do not account for pseudo-replication among survey points (random effects are not included).
-Alternatively, you may also download the data in a .csv file and create summaries and graphs in other software applications.
+The basic tables do not account for pseudo-replication among survey points (random effects are not included).
+Alternatively, data can be downloaded as a .csv file to allow summaries and graphs to be created in other software applications.